Vshan0816/arena-of-kings/README.md

 ## Description

-This Project centers around a pc game called arena of kings.
+This Project centers around a pc game called Arena of Kings.
+Arena of Kings is a 3v3 multiplayer game on Steam developed by Villain Games that was launched in 2021.
 The intention of this app is an attempt to act as a database of the game to provide information about the game while in a browser.
-The images and information about the game were taken from https://arenaofkings.fandom.com/wiki/Arena_of_Kings_Wiki.
+It is an attempt to reinterpret the official wikipedia page.
+The images and information about the game were taken from the official wikipedia page at https://arenaofkings.fandom.com/wiki/Arena_of_Kings_Wiki.
+Once launched in the browser, head to the home page for futher instructions.

 ## Installation